warmwaffles/blog/content/resume.md

 title: Resume
 ---

 I am a problem solver that enjoys working on the guts of an application.
-I have been primarly focused on Ruby development and Ruby on Rails applications for over 10 years.
+I am able to work in almost any language for server side data processing.
 I enjoy new challenges and look forward to new opportunities.

 ## Education